Lightstreamer/TEST-Lightstreamer-lib-adapter-java-inprocess/README.md

-# Lightstreamer Java In-Process Adapter API Specification
+# Lightstreamer Java In-Process Adapter SDK

 This project includes the source code of the Lightstreamer Java In-process Adapter API specification.
 This resource is needed to write Data Adapters and Metadata Adapters for Lightstreamer Server in Java.
 The adapters will run in process with the Lightstreamer Server.